wjzhengsh/blockchain/howto/ibp-console-govern.md

 ### Channel configuration parameters you can update
 {: #ibp-console-govern-update-channel-available-parameters}

 It's possible to change some, but not all, of the configuration parameters of a channel after the channel has been created.
-And there is one parameter it is possible to update that is not available during channel creation.
+And there is only one parameter that is possible to update and is not available during channel creation.

 You will see that the **Channel name** is greyed out and cannot be edited.
 This reflects the fact that a channel name cannot be changed after it has been created.
 Also, observe that the ordering service display name is not present, as the ordering service of a channel also cannot be changed after the channel has been created.

 You can, however, change the following channel configuration parameters:

 * **Organizations**.
 This section of the panel is how organizations are added or removed from a channel.
-Organizations that can be added can be seen in the drop down list.
+Organizations that can be added can be seen in the drop-down list.
 Note that an organization must be a member of the consortium of the ordering service before it can be added to a channel.
-To learn how to add an organization to the consortium, see [Add your organization to list of organizations that can transact](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network-add-org).
+For more information about how to add an organization to the consortium, see [Add your organization to list of organizations that can transact](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network-add-org).

 * **Channel update policy**.
 The update policy of a channel specifies how many organizations (out of the total number of organizations in the channel), who must approve of an update to the channel configuration.
 To ensure a good balance between collaborative administration and efficient processing of channel configuration updates, consider setting this policy to a majority of admins.
 For example, if there are five admins in a channel, choose `3 out of 5`.

 * **Block cutting parameters**.
 (Advanced option) Because a change to the default block cutting parameters must be signed by an admin of the ordering service organization, these fields are not present in the channel creation panel.
 However, because this channel configuration will be sent to all of the relevant organizations in the channel, it is possible to send a channel configuration update request with changes to the block cutting parameters.
 These fields determine the conditions under which the ordering service cuts a new block.
-For information on how these fields affect when blocks are cut, see [Block cutting parameters]((/docs/services/blockchain/howto/ibp-console-govern.html#ibp-console-govern-orderer-tuning-batch-size).
+For information on how these fields affect when blocks are cut, see [Block cutting parameters](/docs/services/blockchain/howto/ibp-console-govern.html#ibp-console-govern-orderer-tuning-batch-size).

 * **Access control lists**.
 (Advanced option) To specify a finer grained control over resources, you can restrict access to a resource to an organization and a role within that organization.
 For example, setting access to the resource `ChaincodeExists` to `Application/Admins` would mean that only the admin of an application would be able to access the `ChaincodeExists` resource.